 “Is it the client’s responsibility to come up with needed actions towards their goal?”

-The client is looking at the goal and the coaching conversation is unpacking various elements and excavating various understandings, including actions that the client might need to take in order to reach their goal.
+The client is looking at the goal and the coaching conversation is excavating various understandings, including actions that the client might need to take in order to reach their goal.

-The coach says to the clients: “What actions can you take or anything similar to that to achieve your goal?”
+The coach says to the clients, “What actions can you take to achieve your goal?”

 Because pure coaching, (as in ICF accredited and credentialed coaching and its core competencies) is where the coach does not give advice.